bdleitner/bdl-configs/readme.md

 public and private `@Config` fields are pulled up into a root Module class in the lowest package that includes all subpackages with at least one `@Config`-marked Configurable.
 Package-local fields are included in modules in the same package, and these modules are linked to the root module.

+Reflection is used for building the bindings to private Configurables.
+If you wish to avoid the costs of reflection, make sure your Configurables have at least package-local visibility.

 The annotation processor will write one or more modules, with a Root module appearing in the highest level package that contains all `@Config`-marked configurables itself or in subpackages.